Holli Andrews

 1.5 hr session

 Every teacher recognizes the child who struggles to settle into the work cycle - the child who wanders, interrupts, bumps materials, or seems unable to find focus.
 These behaviors are often labeled as “disruptive,” yet they are powerful forms of communication.
-This two-day course invites educators to look beneath the behavior and understand what the child’s body and nervous system are expressing.
+This two-part course invites educators to look beneath the behavior and understand what the child’s body and nervous system are expressing.

 45 mins. part 1: participants will explore the common observations teachers make in their classrooms and learn how to interpret these behaviors through a developmental and sensory-informed lens.
 Rather than reacting to disruption, educators will gain tools to identify probable causes rooted in unmet movement needs, sensory processing, and nervous system regulation.